How to Register for the ACT as a Homeschooled Student

 On test day, you are required to bring an acceptable photo ID and your printed ACT admission or standby ticket with your photo printed on it.

-If you do not have an acceptable photo ID then there are options you can take.
-An acceptable photo ID means anything government or school issued that contains a recent photo of you.
-If the photo isn’t recent, then it is not acceptable.
 For example, if you use your passport and your photo is from when you were 10, then it’s possible that your ID will be rejected and you will not be able to sit for the test.
 A school ID that is printed from a webpage rather than a hard plastic card will likewise be unacceptable.

-If this is the case, then you MUST bring the ACT Student Identification Letter with a current photo attached.
+If this do not have an acceptable photo ID, then you must bring the ACT Student Identification Letter with a current photo attached.
 It needs to be filled out by a school official or notary public.
 Make sure they're not related to you or the letter will be disqualified.

 Download the ACT Student Identification Letter Here